 Somebody searches for keyword XYZ.
 He clicks your ad.
 He buys something on your website.
 All hail keyword XYZ for its amazing conversion capabilities.

 Oh, but if it was just that simple.
-As the data shown previous in this blog post, then consumers search a little bit here, do a bit of social media there, perform a new search and then react to a newsletter that spikes them to search directly for the brand name or maybe a coupon-related search.
+As the data showed previous in this blog post, then consumers search a little bit here, do a bit of social media there, perform a new search, and then react to a newsletter that spikes them to search directly for the brand name or maybe a coupon-related search.

 Not being present at the top, or middle, of the buying funnel keywords, will exclude your chances of being in consideration of when a consumer is making his final searches.

 Are All Keywords Then Good Keywords?

 This is where it starts getting a bit tricky.
 Because you’re not supposed to go all out and say that every single keyword will somehow contribute to your goal.
 Doing so is the fastest way to complacency and will quickly make the deciding powers in your company pull the plug on your advertising budget.